Roe v Wade: UK anti-abortion activists use US reversal to build support

 Stella Creasy, the Labour MP for Walthamstow, told The Independent: “US abortion activists are training up activists here in the UK.
 I know that most of all, as people turn up in my town centre, with banners with my head next to pictures of dead babies.”

-The anti-choice movement around the world is “connected” with funding and support each other, the politician, who is an outspoken campaigner for abortion rights, added.
+The anti-choice movement around the world is “connected”, sharing funding and supporting each other, the politician, who is an outspoken campaigner for abortion rights, added.

-Jonathon Lord, medical director of MSI Reproductive Choices, a leading UK abortion provider, noted anti-abortion activists here are hailing the overhaul of abortion rights in the US as a huge victory.
+Jonathan Lord, medical director of MSI Reproductive Choices UK, a leading abortion provider, noted that anti-abortion activists here are hailing the overhaul of abortion rights in the US as a huge victory.

 He said: “We are already seeing that with the harassment and protests outside clinics.
 They have ramped up their game in recent years.